uunium/pep2pdf/README.md

 # pep2pdf
-A small Python script which downloads the latest PEPs and converts it to PDF
+A small Python script for downloading the latest PEPs and converting it to PDF